Introduction

 Mistake 3: Over-Optimizing Anchor Text

 Google’s link spam update targets exact-match anchor text.
 Mix it up: use brand names, natural phrases, and bare URLs.
+For internal links, vary anchor text to include terms like “this guide” or “our analysis” instead of always using the exact keyword.

 Mistake 4: Neglecting Core Web Vitals

 Helpful content isn’t just about text — Google penalizes slow sites stuffed with ads.
 Keep mobile page speed under 3 seconds.
+Use lazy loading for images and minimize render-blocking resources.

 Mistake 5: Failing to Update Content

 “Set and forget” doesn’t work.
 Review your programmatic pages annually.
 Remove outdated information, refresh statistics, and audit for quality.
+A content refresh strategy can recover lost rankings and prevent future penalties.

 Frequently Asked Questions